 Anna is a graduate student at Columbia University’s School of Architecture, Planning and Preservation (GSAPP), working towards a duel degree in Urban Planning and Architecture.
 Anna joins us with five years of experience working on the development and installation of small scale renewable energy technologies in East Africa.
 Anna spent two years working as a research analysis for Global Footprint Network, using the Ecological Footprint to evaluate human development projects in Africa.
 Anna has worked to develop waste-to-energy technologies in Nairobi, Kenya and to install photovoltaics, biogas and energy efficient cook stoves in Tanzania.
 She managed the design and implementation of a series of community centers that allowed local residents to learn about, construct and purchase a wide range of appropriate technologies and alternative fuels.
 Anna holds a Bachelors degree from UC Berkeley and has studied as a post-graduate fellow at the University of Nairobi.
 In her spare time, Anna enjoys outdoor activities such as mountain climbing and camping.

-Xiaohong Pan is pursuing her Ph.D in Urban Planning.
+Xiaohong Pan is a Ph.D candidate in Urban Planning at the Columbia University.
 She holds dual Master’s Degrees, one in Regional Planning from the University of North Carolina at Chapel Hill and the other in Transportation Engineering from National University of Singapore.
-Prior to joining the urban planning doctoral program at Columbia, she worked as an assistant development engineer/policy analyst at the California Center for Innovative Transportation of the University of California, Berkeley, and a graduate research assistant at the Department of City and Regional Planning and the Highway Safety Research Center of the University of North Carolina at Chapel Hill.
+Prior to joining the urban planning doctoral program at Columbia, she worked as an assistant development engineer/policy analyst at the Institute of Transportation Studies of the University of California, Berkeley, and a graduate research assistant at the Department of City and Regional Planning and the Highway Safety Research Center of the University of North Carolina at Chapel Hill.
 Xiaohong is particularly interested in areas related to sustainable transportation and planning such as Transportation and Land Use Integration; Travel Behavior and Transportation Policy; GIS Applications for Transportation and Planning.
+Her dissertation research will explore aging American’s travel preferences and transportation options from a behavioral analysis perspective.

 Alexis Perrotta is pursuing a PhD in Urban Planning.
 Her research interests include the provision of public transportation and other fee-for-service public goods to income disparate populations; scalar effects of income segregation; and patterns of mode shift and trip generation in low- and high-income neighborhoods.
 Alexis has a B.A. from Wheaton College and an M.P.A. from the Columbia University School of International and Public Affairs.
 She has over 10 years of professional experience in New York City, including as a policy analyst for Regional Plan Association and as an affordable housing developer for several nonprofit organizations.